adammark/Markup.js/README.md

 };

 var result = Mark.up(template, context, options);

+*All arguments after the piped value are strings.
+In the above example, `count` is a string even though it is treated as a number.*
 ```

 ### Pipe library

-Additional pipes are available in `src/pipes`.
-(These are not included
+Additional pipes are available in `src/pipes` for your piping pleasure.
-in markup.js.)
+(These are not included in markup.js.)

 ## Conditional statements